How long does it take for Strattera to work?

 Strattera starts to work for attention-deficit hyperactivity disorder (ADHD) as soon as the first day of taking a dose.
 However, it can take 8-12 weeks for its full effects to be reached.
 Some people may continue to notice an increased response for up to 24 weeks or longer.

-The time it takes for Strattera to work can depend on your dosing schedule.
+The time it takes for Strattera (atomoxetine) to work can depend on your dosing schedule.
 The dose is usually started low and then raised up to a maintenance dose over days to weeks.
 Strattera doesn’t work for everyone.
 If your ADHD symptoms don’t improve within 6 to 8 weeks, your doctor may consider other treatment options.

-How is Strattera dosed?
+How is Strattera Dosed?

 In children and teens who weigh up to 70 kg, the usual starting dose of Strattera is 0.5 mg/kg by mouth per day.
 After a few days, the dose is increased to 1.2 mg/kg per day.
 The maximum recommended dose is 1.4 mg/kg per day or 100 mg (whichever is less).